jerry-eldridge/pyjgeutil/README.md

 The utility folder pyjgeutil/_PythonJGE/Utility/ is assumed to be stored in a folder like C:\_PythonJGE\Utility by default in the sample scripts or dependencies from its folder placed in the folder where a python script uses it.
+And, 'import sys' and  'sys.path.insert(0,r"C:\_PythonJGE\Utility")' in a script that uses the utility points to the folder where the utility scripts are place.
+Then for example "import affine as aff" makes use of a script.